Health insurance for small businesses

 Which expenses are eligible with an HRA?

-An HRA is an arrangement between an employer and an employee, allowing them to get reimbursed for their medical expenses.
-An HSA is a portable account that the employee owns and keeps with them even after they leave the organization.
-With an HRA, the employee only gets paid when they incur an eligible expense, while an HSA is pre-funded each month regardless of whether or not they spend the money.
+An HRA is an arrangement between an employer and an employee that allows them to get reimbursed for their medical costs.
+A health savings account (HSA) is a portable account the employee owns and keeps with them even after leaving the organization.

 How do stipends differ from business expenses?

-While stipends can include work-related expenses such as office equipment and internet access, they can also include expenses that are for your employees’ personal use outside of work, such as gym memberships, wellness apps, and mental health counseling.
+While stipends can include work-related expenses such as office equipment and internet access, they can also include expenses for your employees’ personal use outside of work, such as gym memberships, wellness apps, and mental health counseling.

 Can business owners participate in an HRA?